This post is also available in: PortuguĂŞs

 Time in Bari – Puglia: One to two days

-Bari has one of the oldest historical city centres of the region.
-It’s walled and with many alleyways, which remind some Middle Eastern countries.
+Bari has one of the oldest historical city centres in the region.
+It’s walled and with many alleyways, which reminds some Middle Eastern countries.

 You can easily explore the city of Bari in just a few hours.
 Unless you feel a strong connection with it, we advise you to cross Bari out of the itinerary and enjoy more time on other wonders of Puglia.